In this article we study how potentiometers work and try to understand their working principle and how to use these devices in electronic circuits.

 A preset or a trimpot is exactly identical to a potentiometer, and is designed to work the same way as pots do, expect the fact that a preset does not have a long, hand operable shaft, rather these devices are intended to be operated (rotated) using a a screwdriver spindle through a given slot on their body.

 Presets are designed for PCB mounting applications, and can be soldered directly over the given PCB holes, unlike potentiometers which are required to be mounted on the enclosure of the unit with the help of a screw nut arrangement.

-If you have more questions regarding how a potentiometer works, please feel free to express the same through comment.
+If you have more questions regarding potentiometer functioning details, please feel free to express the same through comment.